easy-updates-manager/easy-updates-manager/readme.txt

 Manage all of your WordPress update settings, including individual plugin/theme updates, automatic updates, and much more.
 Also works with WordPress MU.

 == Description ==
 Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in WordPress MU.
+With loads of settings and endless possibilities, Easy Updates Manager is an easy choice for anyone wanting to control there updates.

 = Features Include =
 <ul>